panta/express-mongoose-resource/README.md

 # express-mongoose-resource

-**Compatibility:** This module was built for Express 2.x and is not currently compatible with Express 3.x.
+**Compatibility:** This module was built for express 2.x and is not currently compatible with express 3.x.

 express-mongoose-resource provides resourceful routing for [mongoose][] models to [expressjs][].